jiangfan-f/learngit/readme.txt

-Git is a version control system.2
+1Gfafait is a version control system.2
-Git is free software.2
+1Git iafafasffs free software.2